zyphlar/influxdb.org/source/docs/v0.5/introduction/getting_started.md

 ![Cpu idle time for server1 in 30 minute windows](/images/docs/cpu_idle_mean_group_by_where_server.png)

+Get the number of data points from the `cpu_idle` series for the last hour:

 ```sql
 select count(value) from cpu_idle where time > now() - 1h
 ```

+Get the number of `cusomter_events` in 10 minute windows for the last day:

 ```sql
 select count(customerId) from customer_events